 Bible Memory Verses activities are another fun way for grandparents and their grandchildren to have fun together in a multitude of ways.
 This summer at SandwichINK, Kaye Swain and her grandchildren have been enjoying memorizing 1 Corinthians 13: 4-8 and 13 – all about that very important subject of LOVE.

 Shayne Packer, a fellow member of the never-aging Baby Boomers Generation AND grandparent of almost as many grandkids as me, writes at Grandparents TLC.
 He is very much a techie grandparent and great when it comes to teleconferencing.
-That’s an area I struggle with but he really has it wired and in his article, How to Videochat With Your Grandkids, he shares some fun ideas to help grandparents to stay in touch and close to grandchildren when living far away.
+That’s an area I struggle with but he really has it wired and in his article, How to Videochat With Your Grandkids, he shared some fun ideas to help grandparents to stay in touch and close to grandchildren when living far away.

 Shayne Packer is also the Technology Reporter for GrandMagazine.com and writes the monthly “Cyber-Savvy Grand” column.
 This month’s article is Hottest Websites for G’Kids.
 As he puts it, “they’ll love ’em and learn lots too!”